chenchih/TechNote/PythonNote/Advance/SeleniumNote/AccesstoWeb/Readme.md

 #### <a id="waiting"> 2. waiting method </a> [(Top)](#toc)

-From above you can access a URL, if you don't add the waiting option, then your window will automatic been close.
-You need to let it wait for specfic second depend on your system.
-I will show you differnt way you can use the waiting option and choose which one you perfer.
+From above you can access a URL, if you don't add the waiting option, then your window will automatically be closed.
+You need to let it wait for a specfic second depending on your system.
+I will show you different ways you can use the waiting option and choose which one you prefer.

 ##### <a id="sleep"> 2.1 sleep </a> [(Top)](#toc)

-This is not the best approach, basically it just doing pause which need to wait for specific time or static time.
-For example your web is open already, but you set to ` sleep(10)`, this mean even the URL is open still have to wait for 10 second to do next step.
-It will just waste your time or your code might run longer if you use other waiting method.
+This is not the best approach, basically it just doing pauses that need to wait for a specific time or static time.
+For example, your web is open already, but you set it to `sleep(10)`, this means even if the URL is open still have to wait for 10 seconds to do the next process.
+It will just waste your time or your code might run longer if you use other waiting methods.

 ```
 import time